Muhammad Muslehuddin Siddiqui

 Muhammad Muslehuddin Siddiqui (27 December 1918 – 23 March 1983) (Urdu محمد مصلح الدین صدیقى), was a preacher born in Nanded on India's Deccan Plateau.
+He belonged to the Barelvi movement of Sunni Islam and a mureed of Amjad Ali Aazmi.

 Education

-Under the supervision of his father Ghulam Jilani, he memorised the Quran.
-On the suggestion of Muhammad Abdul Aziz Muhaddis Mubarakpuri, in 1935 at the age of 17 years he went to Darul-uloom Ashrafiya in Mubarakpur Azamgarh Uttar Pradesh, where he studied fiqh, hadith and other Islamic subjects.
+Under the supervision of his father Ghulam Jilani, he memorized the Quran.
+On the suggestion of Muhammad Abdul Aziz Muhaddis Mubarakpuri, in 1935 at the age of 17 years he went to Darul-uloom Ashrafiya in Mubarakpur, Azamgarh, Uttar Pradesh, where he studied fiqh, hadith and other Islamic subjects.
 After 8 years at this university, he travelled with Abdul Azeez Mubarakpuri in 1943 to Nagpur.

 Sadrush Sharia and entered Qari Muslehuddin in his Bay'ah during 1358 AH.
-At the age of 29, in 1946, Muhammad Amjad Ali Azami conferred khilafah upon him thus giving him permission to speak on behalf of the Qadri Order.
+At the age of 29, in 1946, Muhammad Amjad Ali Azami conferred khilafah upon him thus giving him permission to speak on behalf of the Qadiriyya Order.

 Pakistan Movement

 During the Pakistan Movement, Siddiqui was among the scholars who sided with Muhammad Ali Jinnah and the Muslim League, on the platform of "All India Sunni Conference" held at Banaras in 1946.